-The FSSAI's decision is based on a report by IIM-Ahmedabad, which recommended using health star rating.
+The FSSAI's decision is based on a report by IIM-Ahmedabad, which recommended using health star rating, which is questionable.
 However, recent evidence from two more national studies done by IIPS Mumbai, and AIIMS conglomerate has been ignored; these studies unambiguously found warning labels to be superior in reducing intention to purchase harmful foods.